Module ngx_http_upstream_module

 This directive appeared in version 1.1.4.

-The connections parameter sets the maximum number of keepalive connections to upstream servers that are retained in the cache per one worker process.
-If there are more idle connections to retain to an upstream than are specified by this number, the least recently used ones will be closed.
+The connections parameter sets the maximum number of idle keepalive connections to upstream servers that are preserved in the cache of each worker process.
+When this number is exceeded, the least recently used connections are closed.

-It should be noted that keepalive directive does not limit the total number of connections that nginx worker process can open to upstream servers.
-The new connections are always created on demand.
-The connections parameter should be set low enough to allow upstream servers to process additional new incoming connections as well.
+It should be particularly noted that the keepalive directive does not limit the total number of connections to upstream servers that an nginx worker process can open.
+The connections parameter should be set to a number small enough to let upstream servers process new incoming connections as well.

 Example configuration of memcached upstream with keepalive connections: